anuradhawick/MetaBCC-LR/README.md

 Program can be built and installed with `sh build` and `pip install .` We recommend using `sh build` and using the program without installing.
 Thus making it easier to fetch future upadates and run.

+## New in v-2.0

+* No need to have DSK, we have implemented a consice k-mer counting strategy using compare and swap (CAS).
+* Supports UMAP and SONG embeddings.
+Please note that UMAP and SONG are still being improved.
+Needs more work from our side.
+But usable!